MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/cas-compliance-trust.md

 - Affirming that your data is used only to deliver agreed-upon services.
 - Specifying how Microsoft engineers and approved subcontractors use this data to provide services.

-Microsoft uses strict controls to govern access to customer data, granting the lowest level of access required to complete key tasks and revoking access when it is no longer needed.
+Microsoft uses strict controls to govern access to customer data, granting the lowest level of access required to complete key tasks and revoking access when it's no longer needed.

 ### Data protection